Getting Started

 You can check satellite orbits locally on your machine (the following

-is available on the system PATH
+commands assumes that vce is available on the system PATH;

-alternatively, you can type alias vce='pipenv run python -m vce'
+alternatively, you can type alias vce='pipenv run python -m vce' and

 run them from its installation directory):